 Tales of VS is obviously made for those who are already franchise fans, or perhaps more accurately, freaking Tales historians.
 We’re not just talking about including some main characters from the biggest games, there are a lot of unexpected presences.
-To the non-Japanese fan, things might get a little confusing, as it also packs in characters from Tales games that never left Japan, of which there are many.
-(The ability to play as awesome villain Dhaos is pretty rad.)
-Faces from Tales of Rebirth, Tales of Innocence, Tales of Hearts show up, just to name a few.
+To the non-Japanese fan, things might get a little confusing, as it also packs in characters from Tales games that never went international, of which there are many.
+(I particularly enjoyed the ability to play as awesome villain Dhaos.)
+Faces from Tales of Rebirth, Tales of Innocence, and Tales of Hearts show up, just to name a few.
 If its target audience wasn’t obvious enough from just knowing what the game is, it becomes painfully clear when realizing a game made up of dozens of characters that will only confuse series newbs.
 Some characters are limited to only specific modes, but combining all available, 50 characters appear in Tales of VS.

 The most important part of the game, naturally, would be the fighting.
 Featuring up to four simultaneous combatants, Tales of VS puts players into large 2D stages with multiple vertical levels.
 While there are multiple floors, they can easily be jumped through or in reverse, characters can drop directly down through them.
 There’s a somewhat annoying hitch when trying to do the latter, however, as the character does some kind of little stutter-step before dropping down, making sweet ninja drop attack action nearly impossible.